neurolib-dev/neurolib/README.md

 aln.run(bold=True)
 ```
-This can take several minutes to compute, since we are simulating 90 nodes for 5 minutes realtime.
-Here, we have created a network model in which each brain area is an `aln` node.
-Note that we specified `bold=True` which simulates the BOLD model in parallel to the firing rate model.
+This can take several minutes to compute, since we are simulating 82 nodes for 5 minutes realtime.
+Note that we specified `bold=True` which simulates the BOLD model in parallel to the neuronal model.
 The resulting firing rates and BOLD functional connectivity looks like this:
 <p align="center">
   <img src="resources/gw_simulated.png">
 </p>

 The quality of the fit of this simulation can be computed by correlating the simulated functional connectivity matrix above to the empirical resting-state functional connectivity for each subject.
 This gives us an estimate of how well the model reproduces inter-areal BOLD correlations.
 As a rule of thumb, a value above 0.5 is considered good.

-We can compute this by using the builtin functions `func.fc` to calculate a functional connectivity from `N` (`N` = number of regions) time series and and `fund.matrix_correlation` to compare this to the empirical data.
+We can compute the quality of the fit of the simulated data using `func.fc` to calculate a functional connectivity of `N` (`N` = number of brain regions) time series and and `fund.matrix_correlation` to compare this matrix to empirical data.

 ```python
 scores = [func.matrix_correlation(func.fc(aln.BOLD.BOLD[:, 5:]), fcemp) for fcemp in ds.FCs]